svelte-society/sveltesociety.dev/README.md

 # CULT Magazine

 Welcome to our decentralized magazine.
 We are a volunteer global network of CULTDAO fans who promote freedom, fairness, education, transparency and love.
-Everyone is invited to contribute corresponding content.
+Everyone is invited to contribute corresponding content via pull request.
+You can also feel free to raise issues on this repository if you want to suggest improvement proposals etc.

 ## Inspiration